April 13th 2019

 1-in-50,000 (0.02%) hockey players have a career in the NHL

-We have always been and continue to be the biggest supporters of our players striving to develop and compete (at whatever level that is).
-We have seen many players in our organization advance and successfully compete in AA, AAA hockey, Juniors, AHL and some even to the NHL.
+We have always been and continue to be the biggest supporters of our players striving to develop and compete a their highest level (whatever level that is).
+We have seen many players in our organization advance and successfully compete in AA, AAA, Juniors, AHL and some even to the NHL.

-However, we strive to bring a sense of perspective to it all, to keep the fun in the journey and see more kids continue to enjoy hockey as adults regardless of the Minor Hockey level they played.
+However, we strive to bring a sense of perspective to it all, to keep the fun in the journey and see more kids continue to enjoy hockey into adulthood regardless of the Minor Hockey level they played.

 Here are some of our big picture principles;